 What causes heart murmurs?

-Problematic heart murmurs are most often related to defective heart valves.
+Abnormal heart murmurs in adults are related to defective heart valves.
 Some heart murmurs are not considered to be a problem and may be referred to as “innocent murmurs.”
-Valve disease-related heart murmurs can be either:
+Abnormal heart murmurs in adults may be related to: